stagedtrees/stagedtrees.github.io/_events/workshop2024.md

 ---

-# 1st trees4cat Workshop
+# Trees4cat Workshop

 #### 21-23 October 2024, University of Genoa

 {% include image.html width="300px" file="images/geg.png" %}

-The **1st trees4cat Workshop** (Trees for Categorical Data) aims at bringing together researchers working on the analysis of categorical data with complex, asymmetric dependence and sample space structures.
+The **trees4cat Workshop** (Trees for Categorical Data) aims at bringing together researchers working on the analysis of categorical data with complex, asymmetric dependence and sample space structures.
+This meeting builds up on two past meetings on the topic: The *1st UK Conference on Chain Event Graphs* organized in 2019 at the University of Glasgow and the *Conference on Reasoning with Asymmetric and Context-Specific Graphs* organized in 2021 by Baylor University and held online.

 Topics related to the workshop include, but are not limited to:

  - contingency tables
  - staged trees
  - asymptotic theory
  - software implementations
  - algebraic statistics

-This meeting builds up on two past meetings on the topic: The *1st UK Conference on Chain Event Graphs* organized in 2019 at the University of Glasgow and the *Conference on Reasoning with Asymmetric and Context-Specific Graphs* organized in 2021 by Baylor University and held online.

 For further information please contact [the organizing committee](mailto:manuele.leonelli@ie.edu)